Operational conditions for pyrotechnician's and single use fireworks licences

 8.9 The government authority having jurisdiction has the right to accept or reject a classification, or reclassify a firework as it deems fit.

-8.10 Storage of fireworks greater than 250kg NEQ must comply with the WorkCover NSW Position paper Storage of large quantities (greater than 250kg NEQ) of fireworks in NSW (Catalogue no. WC05708).
+8.10 Storage of fireworks greater than 250kg NEQ must comply with the WorkCover Position paper Storage of large quantities (greater than 250kg NEQ) of fireworks in NSW (Catalogue no. WC05708).

 9. Preparation of fireworks for a display